Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Experiments with the feature-reader model

-\paragraph{Depth worsens forgetting and fading} In line with prior work~\citep{guha2024diminishing, lu2024revisiting}, we found that network depth can strongly influence forgetting.
+\paragraph{Depth also amplifies forgetting and capacity degradation} In line with prior work~\citep{guha2024diminishing, lu2024revisiting}, we found that network depth exacerbates forgetting.
 To assess this effect and scale up to realistic models, we extended the encoder of the model, which parameterized the feature vectors, with additional layers.
-Note that we did not add nonlinearities, thus keeping the model's linear expressiveness, which allowed us to isolate the effects of depth cleanly.

-For each feature $i$, we studied its direction in activation space via $\mathbbm{1}_i^\top \Phi$, where $\mathbbm{1}_i$ is a zero matrix with a $1$ in the $i$-th diagonal position.
-As shown in \cref{fig:effect_depth}, depth impacts \texttt{full} and \texttt{none} differently.
-In \texttt{full}, deeper encoders markedly reduce feature norms.
-In contrast, \texttt{none} displays roughly a constant normalized capacity and negative norm forgetting, i.e., feature norms increase across tasks.
-However, forgetting becomes positive beyond seven layers.

-One possible explanation is that, in deep linear networks, scaling feature magnitudes provides a simpler optimization pathway than coordinated rotations across layers.
-We leave a formal analysis of this hypothesis to future work.
+To isolate the effects of depth, we kept the model's linear expressiveness by not adding nonlinearities.
+We analyze the direction of each feature $i$ in activation space using $e_i^\top \Phi$, where $e_i$ is the $i$-th standard basis vector.
+In \cref{fig:effect_depth}, we found that depth impacts \texttt{Full} severely and, even, \texttt{None}.
+In the worst-case (\texttt{Full}), deeper encoders obliterate feature capacity, with persistent negative misalignment likely driven by previous probes reading spurious features.
+Interestingly, \texttt{None} (best-case) displays low capacity degradation and negative fading (increased feature norms), yet still suffers forgetting due to norm-induced misalignment.